viamrobotics/docs/docs/tutorials/control/scuttle-gamepad.md

 ---
-title: "Drive a Rover with a Bluetooth Gamepad"
+title: "Drive a Rover (like SCUTTLE) Using a Gamepad with a Dongle"
-linkTitle: "Drive a Rover with a Gamepad"
+linkTitle: "Drive a Rover with a Dongle Gamepad"
 weight: 20
 type: "docs"
 description: "Drive a wheeled rover with a Bluetooth gamepad that has a dongle."